saMahmoudzadeh/docs/strings.md

 <a name="method-str-is-ascii"></a>
 #### `Str::isAscii()` {.collection-method}

-The `Str::isAscii` method determines if a given string is 7 bit ASCII:
+The `Str::isAscii` method determines if a given string is 7-bit ASCII:

     use Illuminate\Support\Str;